 Full proposal should contain:

 Theoretical framework, hypothesis for questions, relevant literature, and a first draft of questions.
 It is important to connect these with the problem/concern raised in your Step 1 submission.

 Those who are invited to submit full proposals will be notified of a decision approximately one week after the APDIM Survey Committee’s October/Fall meeting.
-If your topic is not chosen for inclusion in the survey, you will be notified approximately one week after the committee’s October/Fall meeting.
+If your topic is not selected for inclusion in the survey, you will be notified approximately one week after the committee’s October/Fall meeting.
 You will receive comments and feedback from the committee.
-After making changes, you are welcome to resubmit for subsequent surveys (and are encouraged to do so).
+After making revisions, you are welcome to resubmit for subsequent surveys (and are encouraged to do so).